 Uncanny X-Men 281-283

 Storm’s Gold Team gets into a massive clusterfucker as the Upstarts play a game of ‘kill off the secondary characters’ for… well mostly the reward is considered to be immortality but the Upstarts are…confusing.
-This is the first X-Revamp arc of Uncanny X-Men, to be read after two arcs of X-Men, I did say this was in the wrong order.
+This is the first X-Revamp arc of Uncanny X-Men, to be read after two arcs of X-Men, I did say this was published in a fun order.
 This features the deaths of the Reavers and the Hellions, the White Queen going comatose and the apparent death of Donald Pierce as well as the arrival of Bishop (though he won’t return and join for a few issues) and Trevor Fitzroy.

 With this the X-Revamp has taken hold all the books (Wolverine and Excalibur weren’t really touched by it that much) buuut a few issues after these the great Marvel X-Odus happened.
 Todd McFarlane had already left Spider-Man and Marvel and Erik Larsen’s run on Spider-man was only ever intended to be finite (I think six issues?); Rob Liefeld would leave X-Force with issue 9, Whilce Portacio would leave Uncanny with 290 and Jim Lee would leave with X-Men issue 11, Marc Silvestri with Wolverine issue 56.
 Where did they all go?
 Well with Jim Valentino they left to from Image Comics.
 So to remind you: Bob Harras pushed out two fan favourite, very talented and very reliable writers in the favour of three artists, one of which being an appalling artist (and all of whom not being writers), only for these three artists to fuck off and a form a company that will outsell Marvel for a year or so within 10 issues.
 Karma, Bob Harras, is not just a character you edited.
 Sadly Marvel beat Karma off with a big stick made up of cartoons, cartoon merchandise and Scott Lobdell and not much was affected except critical reaction to the books.